xavierjohn/FunctionalDDD/README.md

  ### Ensure
  Ensure calls the given function if the result is in `Ok` state.
- If the function return false, the attached error is returned.
+ If the function returns false, the attached error is returned.

  ### Map
  Map calls the given function if the result is in `Ok` state.
  The return value is wrapped in `Result` as Ok.

  ### Combine
  Combine combines multiple `Result` objects.
-It will return a `Result` with all the errors if any of the `Result` objects are `Failure`.
+It will return a `Result` with all the errors if any of the `Result` objects have failed.
  If all the errors are of type `ValidationError`, then it will return a `ValidationError` with all the errors.
  Otherwise it will return an `AggregatedError`